 Linda J. Borish

-Lia Neal, the daughter of a Chinese-American mother and African-American father, is the first woman of Black descent to swim in an Olympic final for the United States, winning a Bronze for Team USA in the 4×100 freestyle relay in 2012.
-She also won a Silver medal as part of the 2016 U.S. team.
-Her journey as a swimmer started in Brooklyn, New York, driving 30 minutes into the city everyday with her mom to and from Asphalt Green, home of the only Olympic-sized pool in New York City.
-She has since graduated from Stanford University, where she was the school’s 2016-2017 team captain, helping lead her team to its first NCAA Championship win in 19 years.
+Lia Neal, the daughter of a Chinese American mother and African American father, is the first woman of Black descent to swim in an Olympic final for the United States, winning a bronze for Team USA in the 4×100 freestyle relay in 2012.
+She also won a silver medal as part of the 2016 U.S. team.
+Her journey as a swimmer started in Brooklyn, New York, driving 30 minutes into the city everyday with her mom to and from Asphalt Green, home of the only Olympic-size pool in New York City.
+She has since graduated from Stanford University, where she was the school’s 2016-17 team captain, helping lead her team to its first NCAA Championship win in 19 years.
 She is now training for the Tokyo 2021 Olympics while preparing applications for a masters program in business.
 Neal is excited to continue as a role model for children interested in health, sports, and beating the odds.
 She understands the challenges kids will face to achieve their dreams, but believes in giving back to the community by sharing her story of resilience to inspire others.

 1921 - 1925